 Why boring small-caps are often the best ones to own

+Boring Small-Caps explained in plain English.
 The unglamorous industrial and manufacturing small-caps often deliver the best long-term returns.
-Here is why boring is beautiful for patient investors.
+Here is why.

 There is a quiet corner of the small-cap market that rarely makes the front page of investment magazines.
 No lithium dream, no gene-therapy breakthrough, no AI narrative compressed into a ticker.
 Just a company that makes something useful, sells it to people who reliably want more of it, and does that year after year without drawing much attention.
 These are the small-caps most private investors overlook, and they are very often the ones that quietly produce the best long-term returns.